 A Short History of the W F Southall Trust

 The W F Southall Trust was formed on the 14th of November 1937, to further Wilfred Southall's philanthropic interests and endeavours.
-It was endowed with 30,000 shares worth five shillings each (a total of £7,500), from the sale of Southall (Birmingham) Ltd to the medical manufacturers Smith & Nephew.
+It was endowed with 30,000 shares worth five shillings each (a total of £7,500), from the sale of shares in the family company, Southalls (Birmingham) Ltd.

 To read more about the history of the Trust, click here and this section will expand

 Four people were present at the first meeting of the W F Southall Trust: the appointed trustees - Wilfred and his surviving children Kenneth and Gwen Southall - and A. Kingsley Rutter of Rutters Solicitors, who was appointed Secretary.
 The meeting took place at 32 Davenant Road, Oxford and the following funds were awarded: £25 to United Kingdom Alliance; £10 to the Warwick North Monthly Meeting; £50 to YMCA Birmingham Branch; £22 to Midland Adult School Unions; and £500 to the Farm Street Trust.